-Contracting is a cyclical task and it is vital to ensure that we learn from our experiences across the Group.
-We need to start with effective planning, involving the right colleagues from Plan across the Group and in a timely manner.
+Contracting is a cyclical task and it is vital to ensure that we learn from our experiences across FHG.
+We need to start with effective planning, involving the right colleagues from across FHG in a timely manner.
 Next we will do - implement what we've planned, in a systematic and coordinated way.
-Verification and checking of how we are progressing is vital and this is integral to how we will Contract Do Management manage our contracts and as a result of our management of this relationship we can adjust how we are progressing to ensure that ultimately we get the best value out of our contracting relationships.
+Verification and checking of how we are progressing is vital and this is integral to how we will manage our contracts and as a result of our management of this relationship we can adjust how we are progressing to ensure that ultimately we get the best value out of our contracting relationships.